KyleDicksonx/CS380-Stock-Managenet-Project-/README.md

 4. Navigate to `http://localhost:<port>` if you did not use start.bat and log in with the default credentials above.
 	Default port is 3000

+## inventory.exe settup
+1. The inventory.exe only requires the /public/ directory to function in addition to the executable itself.
+2. You must open the http://localhost:<port> manually with the exe.
+3. MySQL must be running with a master password of ""
+4. You can set the master password with A	LTER USER 'root'@'localhost' IDENTIFIED BY '';
+											FLUSH PRIVILEGES;

 ## Database Schema